I keep having the same conversation over and over.

 The trouble is that masculinity tells us all – whatever our gender – that women do not know what we are talking about.
 That if info comes from a mouth that is in a body with a certain pitch of voice and a certain gender presentation, that it is not to be taken as seriously.
 And that, that is insane.

 Sometimes a whole circle of people will do this to someone and not see it at all until later.
-In my community, for instance, some years back, there was a woman of color whom I had been told was “angry all the time.”
+In my community, for instance, some years back, there was a woman of color who I had been told was “angry all the time.”
 And she was in a relationship with someone I heard described as an “easygoing” white guy.
 The friend who introduced us “wondered how they made it work” because, it seemed, their “temperaments” were so different.
 Turned out later he had been sexually abusing her for years and denying reality when she said it was happening.
 For years.
 Later on, I heard the graphic, horrifying details of this abuse.
-And many of us around this situation got hit with a brick wall of our own: we had let it happen.
-We had seen her as an “angry woman of color,” without stopping to think what could be happening to her—what would make someone so angry?
+When she spoke up and shared what had been happening, many of us around this situation got hit with a brick wall of our own: we had let it happen.
+We had seen her as an “angry woman of color,” without stopping to think what could be happening to her, or what she might actually have been feeling.

 I was among those called in to help with an accountability process and I recognized that in this case, the person causing harm did not appear to have fully acknowledged the impact or the extent to which he was abusing his partner.
 Did his refusal to perceive or admit to the harm reduce the impact on her of having an entire circle of ostensibly radical and feminist people abandon and gaslight her?
 Do we really need the person causing the harm to see the harm before we will name that it is there?

 Isn’t that an awful lot of power to give those who gaslight, that they get to decide whether the person they have harmed can be heard?